Reeska/waveplayer/README.md

 ========

 A simple JavaScript sound player : it's allows to play .wav file in a lot of browsers with a same interface (Chrome, Firefox, IE8+).
-The original purpose is to fix IE10+ .wav playing with HTML5 audio tag that is not supported.
+The original purpose is to fix IE9+ .wav playing with HTML5 audio tag that is not supported.

+* For IE9+ browsers : use bgsound tag
-* For not IE browser : use HTML5 audio feature (http://www.w3schools.com/tags/ref_av_dom.asp)
+* For recent IE browsers : use HTML5 audio feature (http://www.w3schools.com/tags/ref_av_dom.asp)
-* For IE browser : use bgsound tag
+* Others : use embed tag

 ## Downloads